- FAMILY PROGRAMS

 <h3><img class="alignleft" title="Money Wise -Logo" alt="" src="http://ciamradiobroadcasting.com/wp-content/uploads/2013/07/Compass-logo.jpg" width="123" />Money Wise</h3>

 Compass-Hey Howard on OnePlace.com - OnePlace.com

 "Hey Howard" is a daily one-minute radio ministry of Compass-Finances God's Way.
-Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard advises listeners on whether or not to pay for Christian schooling when you are in debt.Posted: July 28, 2014, 12:00 pm
+Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard offers advice on investing in penny stocks.Posted: November 21, 2014, 12:00 pm

 - CHILDRENS PROGRAMS

 Keys For Kids